nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 When I first began with Logos, I thought base packages were something to avoid since I considered them overpriced and full of resources I would never use.
 However, I have since learned that while there may be resources you do not foresee using, they also include resources you want at a steep discount.
 You can buy Logos resources a la carte, but you will almost certainly overspend.

-Worst case with with a Logos package: you pay for the resources you want and get hundreds of others thrown in at little or no extra cost.
+Worst-case scenario with a Logos package: you pay for the resources you want and get hundreds of others thrown in at little or no extra cost.

 Base packages are the most cost-effective way of getting the resources you want.